The No Surprises Act 2022: What Your Organization Needs to Know

 - Training based on the CMS No Surprises Act presentation slides

 - Additional No Surprises Act resources will be available soon.

-These compliance resources are ready and accessible to our clients.
-Please get in touch with your support team to add these No Surprises Act resources to your account or with any other questions or concerns.
+These compliance resources are ready and accessible to our clients via the HCP portal.
+Login with your credentials to add these No Surprises Act resources to your compliance program or contact your dedicated support team to ask compliance questions.

 The quickest way to access the No Surprises Act resources is by scheduling a free online consultation.
 There, you will learn about the all-in-one platform designed by compliance specialists to help you manage your compliance program (HIPAA, OSHA, Corporate Compliance, Human Resources, Coding Billing, and more).
 Access policies, implement procedures, receive unlimited compliance support from specialists, and gain up to $1 million of assurance package to protect against an external audit.

 For more detailed information on "The No Surprises Act Compliance" you can access today, view the educational compliance webinar available on-demand (powered by our team of compliance advisors):

 📽️ Watch On-Demand: Replay the No Surprises Act Webinar Recording (02/08/2022) for auditory learners; or

 📄 Download the PDF: Review all of the No Surprises Act Webinar Slides (PDF), especially if you learn better from a printable copy.